The Voice of Cities and Regions

 Local and other subnational governments, however, remain concerned that the world is not on track to achieve the SDGs, risks overshooting the 1.5°C objective of the Paris Agreement, is failing to adapt to the changing climate, and that nature is declining at rates unprecedented in human history.
 The window of time until COP30 is the most consequential as Parties are working on new National Determined Contributions (NDCs) due in 2025.

-The LGMA will be out in force at COP29, to advocate for our joint positions and ensure that we defend against climate breakdown and keep multilateralism alive.
+The LGMA is out in force at COP29, to advocate for our joint positions and ensure that we defend against climate breakdown and keep multilateralism alive.

 Keep up-to-date with the LGMA